Jingo88/Just_Another_React_Tutorial/README.md

 	document.getElementById('app')
 )
 ```
 * the imports are ES6 syntax.
-We are grabbing what we want from the node modules we installed earlier
+We are grabbing what we want from the node modules we installed earlier (remember when we ran that `npm install` command?)

 ***NOTES***